b1rdyn/toddler-university.github.io/README.md

   Näytölle tulee kuva jossa on x määrä jotakin asiaa, sekä 3 eri numeroa.
 Tehtävänä on klikata sitä numeroa, joka vastaa kuvassa olevaa lukumäärää
 - Väripeli:
   Näytölle tulee kolme kuvaa sekä kysymys: Mikä näistä on [väri]?
 Tehtävänä on klikata oikean väristä kuvaa.

-Examples of functions:

-- Cards showing a picture with a text and the child or an adult playing with the child has to name the picture
-- Cards showing pictures with 0-10 number of some thing.
-By clicking on the picture, the number of things visible in the picture will appear as a number
-- Learning alphabets